A favorite snacking and party nut is recognized each year on November 23 during National Cashew Day.

 - Speaking of the shell, the Cashew is not a true nut.
-They do not develop a hard wall around the seed like a hazelnut or walnut does.
+They do not develop a hard wall around the seed as hazelnuts or walnuts do.
 Cashews instead have a lining around the seed that is filled with a caustic fluid.

-- Cashews are an excellent source of antioxidants.
+- This nut is an excellent source of antioxidants.

-- Cashews are a source of dietary trace minerals: copper, manganese, magnesium and phosphorous.
+- It’s also a source of dietary trace minerals: copper, manganese, magnesium, and phosphorous.

 - Many parts of the plant are used for medicinal purposes.